Tarski–Grothendieck set theory: Axioms

 where $|\cdot|$ denotes the cardinality of a set.
 In short, Tarski's axiom states that every set belongs to a Tarski universe.
 If a Tarski universe is transitive, it is also a Grothendieck universe.
 Conversely, assuming the axiom of choice, every Grothendieck universe is a Tarski universe (i.e. satisfies Tarski's axiom).

-That $u$ looks much like a “universal set” for $s$ – it not only has as members the powerset of $s$, and all subsets of $s$, it also has the powerset of that powerset and so on – its members are closed under the operations of taking powerset or taking a subset.
+The set $u$ looks much like a “universal set” for $s$—it not only has as members the powerset of $s$, and all subsets of $s$, it also has the powerset of that powerset and so on—its members are closed under the operations of taking powerset or taking a subset.
 It's like a “universal set” except that of course it is not a member of itself and is not a set of all sets.
-That's the guaranteed universe it belongs to.
+That's the guaranteed universe $s$ belongs to.
 And then any such $u$ is itself a member of an even larger “almost universal set” and so on.
-It's an axiom that guarantees vastly more sets than ZFC does.
+Tarski's axiom is an axiom that guarantees vastly more sets than ZFC does.

 Implementation in the Mizar system

-The Mizar language, underlying the implementation of TG and providing its logical syntax, is typed and the types are assumed to be non-empty.
+The Mizar language, underlying the Mizar system's implementation of TG and providing its logical syntax, is typed and the types are assumed to be non-empty.
 Hence, the theory is implicitly taken to be non-empty.
 The existence axioms, e.g. the existence of the unordered pair, is also implemented indirectly by the definition of term constructors.

 The system includes equality, the membership predicate and the following standard definitions: